-Tone, or the pitch of a syllable, is incredibly important when speaking Chinese.
-This is different from intonation, which simply refers to vocal fluctuations when speaking.
-You use intonation in English when your voice rises at the end of a sentence to indicate a question.
-In Chinese, many words might sound the same to outsiders, but the tone conveys a very specific meaning.
 The difference between praise and insult could be as simple as a slight tonal shift.
-For example, the word “ma” could mean mother or horse (among other words), depending on tone.
+For example, the word “ma” could mean mother or horse (among other words), depending on the tone.
 You definitely don’t want to confuse the two when addressing someone’s mother!
-In other words, it’s crucial to use the right tone when speaking Chinese.
-If you don’t, you could create unintentional confusion, offense, or humor.
+You must use the right tone when speaking the Chinese language.
+In fact, you could create unintentional confusion or offence if you don’t.

 Most languages have a variety of dialects that vary from one country to the next.
 For example, British, American, and Australian English are unique in terms of vocabulary and pronunciation.
 Dialects can also vary within a country, such as the Queen’s English versus Cockney.
 These dialects are punctuated by differences in accent, slang, and cultural semantics.

-Chinese and Japanese languages are no different.
-It’s possible that there are significantly more dialects found within these two languages than most others.
-Consider, for example, that there are 20 predominantly Spanish-speaking countries in the world, but only about 10 major Spanish dialects.
+The Chinese and Japanese languages are no different.
+In fact, there are significantly more dialects found within these two languages than most:

 Chinese and Japanese Writing Systems

-Tonal Chinese might seem to be more difficult than Japanese when it comes to speaking.
+The Chinese language might seem to be more difficult than Japanese when it comes to speaking.
 However, Japanese is arguably more difficult to write.
-In general, written Chinese consists of the Mandarin dialect as represented by hanzi.
+In general, written Chinese consists of the Mandarin dialect represented by hanzi.
 A simplified version of writing characters was introduced in the late 1940s to increase literacy, but it’s still called hanzi.

-Katakana and hiragana (also called kana) do not have meanings.
-Instead, each kana represents a certain sound, such as “ka” or “tsu.”
-Katakana are frequently used for onomatopoeia or foreign words.
-Hiragana are most often used for verb endings or for Japanese words that do not have a corresponding kanji.
+The characters used in katakana and hiragana (also called kana) do not have multiple meanings.
+Instead, each kana represents a particular sound, such as “ka” or “tsu”.
+Katakana is frequently used for onomatopoeia or foreign words, whereas hiragana is most often used for verb endings or Japanese words that do not have a corresponding kanji.
 Translating from English to the Japanese language requires an understanding of all three writing scripts.